 Students completing the M.Ed.
 Curriculum and Instruction option in Math or Science will leave the program with higher standards for themselves and their profession; a sense of connectedness with a community of educators who are grappling with similar questions and issues; the disposition to suspend belief and disbelief as needed; a commitment to practical work guided by deep knowledge and understanding; and a passion for greater understanding.

 You should carefully review the Program Requirements for details about all components of the M.Ed. course of study.
 You must also follow the Degree Requirements of the Graduate School; among these are that a course of study should include at least 18 credits at the 500 level or above as well as 18 graded credits.
+Note that this program option does not lead to teacher certification.
+For those seeking teacher certification, information on these programs can be found here.

 The M.Ed. in Math or Science requires 45 credits: